Anti-Corruption & Foreign Corrupt Practices Act

 The World Football Remission Fund will be used to finance soccer-related projects, with a particular focus on youth and community programs.
 Of the total, approximately $60 million will be earmarked to FIFA projects and programs, with the rest earmarked for projects sponsored by CONCACAF and CONMEBOL.

-The Paul, Weiss team includes litigation partners Chris Boehning, Mark Mendelsohn and Christopher Frey and counsel Daniel Levi; corporate partner Brian Lavin; and tax partner Robert Holo.
+The Paul, Weiss team includes, among others, litigation partners Chris Boehning and Mark Mendelsohn and counsel Daniel Levi; corporate partner Brian Lavin; and tax partner Robert Holo.